 Your lawyer might try to use points of light, too.
 They’ll build your defense by showing the court you’re a real human.
 Encouraging empathy could help your defense.

 Discuss the factors of your case with your criminal defense attorney.
 They’ll ensure you review your legal options before choosing a strategy.

 Avoid Prison: 5 Tips for Getting a Possession Charge Dismissed

 Don’t try to get a possession charge dismissed on your own.
-Instead, find a criminal defense law firm in Baton Rouge, Louisiana.
-Finding an experienced criminal defense attorney could make all the difference in your case.
+Instead, find a criminal defense law firm in Louisiana.
+Finding an experienced criminal defense attorney like Carl Barkemeyer, Criminal Defense Attorney, could make all the difference in your case.

 With a qualified lawyer, you can avoid criminal charges.

 Want to discuss the specifics of your case with a qualified lawyer?
 Fill out this form today to get started.